 There are various types of different sizes.
 However, the most common size is 60cm wide x 60cm deep x 85cm high (24 x 24 x 34 inches).

 No. While there are ‘standard’ sizes for dishwashers, it’s important to note that not all dishwashers are the same depth.

-The majority of full-size and slimline dishwashers usually have a depth ranging from around 55-60cm (or about 22-24 inches).
+Most full-size and slimline dishwashers usually have a depth ranging from around 55-60cm (or about 22-24 inches).